 Olympia, The London International Horse Show is one of the most important equestrian events in Europe and takes place at Olympia Grand.

-Olympia is host to three FEI World Cups™, one for Show Jumping, one for Carriage Driving and one for Dressage.
+Last year, the event hosted three FEI World Cups™; one for Show Jumping, one for Carriage Driving and one for Dressage.
 Over 85,000 people visit the show every year and it is a firm favourite in the equestrian calendar.

 There are two performances on most days; one in the afternoon and one in the evening.
 Each performance has a mix of equestrian competition, international displays and entertainment.
-The international displays for 2013 are from far flung corners of the world.
-The first, The Andalusian School of Equestrian Art, is a high school equestrian display to rival The Spanish Riding School.
-These beautifully trained Spanish horses will fascinate the Olympia audience with their high level of training, horsemanship and skills.
+In 2013, The Andalusian School of Equestrian Art showcased a high school equestrian performance to rival The Spanish Riding School.
+These beautifully trained Spanish horses fascinated the Olympia audience with their high level of training, horsemanship and skills.
 In complete contrast, the Ukranian Cossacks are a daredevil team of equestrian stunt riders who fling themselves up, over, round and below their horses at a gallop.
-This high octane display will have the crowds on the edge of their seats.
+This high octane display had the crowds on the edge of their seats.

-The show has a fantastic Christmas feel and entertains throughout each performance.
+The show always has a fantastic Christmas feel and entertains throughout each performance.
 This is enhanced by The Kennel Club Dog Agility competition – fast doggie races as they dash over obstacles, through tunnels and zigzag round posts – and The Shetland Pony Grand National with its pint sized jockeys and ponies hurtling round a ‘Grand National’ course.
-Finally each performance ends with The Olympia Finale – this year, it’s ‘A Dickens of a Christmas’ complete with Scrooge and a special guest appearance from St Nicholas himself.
+Each performance always ends with The Olympia Finale – last year, it was ‘A Dickens of a Christmas’ complete with Scrooge and a special guest appearance from St Nicholas himself.

 Visitors can make a day of their trip to the show and spend time before and after in the Shopping Village which houses over 250 shops selling all manner of equestrian and Christmas goodies; from the very latest in equestrian kit and clothing to jewellery, clothing, homeware and delicious food.
 There are also a huge array of bars, cafes and restaurants to choose from.
 In addition, for a special treat, visitors can purchase a ‘Warm Up Ring’ ticket which takes them behind the scenes to see the riders warming up, watch the stewards at work and really get a feel for what it takes to put a show like this together.